 ABOUT DR. FORSYTH - EXPANDED BIO

 JOHN P. FORSYTH is Professor of Psychology at the University at Albany, SUNY, and Director of the Anxiety Disorders Research Program (ADRP) in Albany, NY.
 He is also a licensed clinical psychologist in New York, with expertise in the use and application of Acceptance and Commitment Therapy (ACT) for several forms of psychological and emotional suffering.
+You can see his 2018 TEDx talk about the challenges we all face as human beings here.

 He received his B.A. in psychology from Providence College and his M.A. and Ph.D. in clinical psychology from West Virginia University.
 He did his pre-doctoral internship training at the University of Mississippi Medical Center Jackson VAMC Consortium, where he served as Chief Psychology Resident within the Department of Psychiatry and Human Behavior.